 With the introduction of virtual currencies, the betting game has changed again.
 Now you’ll be able to place a bet with cryptocurrencies as well as everyday FIAT currencies.
 It’s easy to do, completely legal, and the currency can increase dramatically in value very quickly.
 Perhaps best of all, bitcoin and other cryptocurrencies can be kept completely separate from your standard bank account.
 This offers a boost to privacy and security.

-The majority of UK sports betting tends to be on one of these sporting events:
+The majority of UK sports betting via Bitcoin tends to be on:

 The stratospheric increase in value of bitcoin in the past few years means that there has been a steady increase in people jumping on the bandwagon.
 This includes online gambling sites.
 The potential returns for winning with bitcoin are enough to make anyone seriously consider it.